 The Chemistry program has set up a rotation plan designed to help students complete our program in a timely manner.
 For a chemistry major, life science, or pre-med student, there is a five-semester sequence that needs to be completed: Chem 42-Chem 1A or 4A-Chem 1B or 4B-Chem 12A-Chem 12B.
-Students who pass the placement test can skip Chem 42 and complete the program in 4 semesters, but the majority of our students begin the sequence at Chem 42.
-For this reason, we have scheduled our summer session to accomodate the extra semester.
+Students who pass the placement (diagnostic) test can skip Chem 42 and complete the program in 4 semesters, but the majority of our students begin the sequence at Chem 42.
+For this reason, we have scheduled our summer session to accommodate the extra semester.
 We offer Chem 42, Chem 1A, and Chem 1B in the summer so that a student can still complete Chem 12B at the end of the fourth (non-summer) term.
 We also offer an evening sequence for Chem 42-Chem1A-Chem 1B for those students who work during the day.
 We also offer Chem 60 in the evening 3 out of every 4 semesters.

-The Chemistry program has awarded a total of 14 associates degrees since the degree was approved in 2008 - 4 in 2009-2010, 2 in 2010-2011, and 8 in 2012-2013.
-These figures are not entirely surprising, since our department's main function is to serve students in a wide variety of STEM and health related majors.
+The Chemistry program has awarded a total of 63 associates degrees since the degree was approved in 2008.
+Over the last three years, 31 associate's degrees were awarded (twelve in 2015~2016, seven in 2016~2017, and twelve in 2017~2018).
+These figures are not entirely surprising (nor discouraging) since our department's main function is to serve students in a wide variety of STEM and health-related majors.
 Approximately 50 students complete Chem 12B each Spring, and this number better represents the number of students that complete our program.
 Also, the number of students who complete Chem 1A or Chem 1B as their final chemistry course requirement for engineering, physics, or other science majors have technically completed the short version of our program.
-We would like to increase the number of students who major in Chemistry, and in Fall 2014, we have started a small PR campaign to attract more students to the Chemistry major.
+Having said that, we would, of course, like to increase the number of students who major in Chemistry.